 If you successfully prove negligence and liability in court, you may be able to recover compensation for both economic and non-economic harms.
 Our attorneys know about AFFF foam hazards and have the experience necessary to help you recover the compensation you deserve.

 Economic damages are tangible damages that can be easily quantified such as medical bills and lost earning capacity.
 To file a claim, you will have to send our attorneys your employment or military records, which you must retrieve, and your medical records.
 If you are currently undergoing cancer treatment, keep copies of your treatment plans, medication histories, records of past appointments, receipts, and hospital bills.
 Having these documents organized and accessible will strengthen your case for compensation, and it will also help to determine how much money you are going to get in compensation.

 Non-economic damages are harder to estimate and less tangible, but with a significantly higher value than economic damages.
 These often include pain and suffering, and emotional distress.
-A personal injury attorney with expertise in toxic exposure cases can help you assess what benefits you might be eligible for and can advocate on your behalf to give you the maximum benefits possible.
+A lawyer with expertise in toxic exposure cases can help you assess what benefits you might be eligible for and can advocate on your behalf to give you the maximum benefits possible.